degaart/scalable-font2/sfnconv/README.md

  -B:  rasterize vector fonts to bitmaps
  -V:  vectorize bitmap fonts to scalable fonts
  -g:  save grid information for hinting
+ -T:  recalculate bitmap advances
  -b:  horizontal baseline in pixels (1-255)
  -u:  underline position in pixels (relative to baseline)
- -a:  add a constant to advance (1-255, some fonts need it, others don't)
+ -a:  add a constant to advance (1-255, some fonts need it)
+ -M:  monospacing, round advances up to multiple of n
  -o:  use original width and height instead of calculated one
  -q:  quiet, don't report font errors
  -S:  skip a UNICODE code point, this flag can be repeated